IBM-EPBL/IBM-Project-31018-1660194538/README.md

 - [x] Brainstorm
 - [x] Top 3 Ideas

-# 📝 DESIGN PHASE
+# 📝DESIGN PHASE
       In the design phase, one or more designs are developed, with which the project result can apparently be achieved.
 Depending on the subject of the project, the products of the design phase can include dioramas, sketches etc

-#🏷️ DESIGN PHASE 01
+#  🏷️DESIGN PHASE 01
 - [x] Proposed Solution
 - [x] Problem-Solution Fit
 - [x] Solution Architecture

-#🏷️ DESIGN PHASE 02
+ # 🏷️DESIGN PHASE 02
 - [x] Solution Requirements
 - [x] Customer Journey Map
 - [x] Data Flow Diagrams
 - [x] Technology Stack

-#🧨 PLANNING PHASE
+# 🧨PLANNING PHASE
 - [x] Milestone and Activity List
 - [x] Sprint Delivery plan

-#🧨 PROJECT DEVELOPMENT
+# 🧨PROJECT DEVELOPMENT
 - [x] SPRINT 01
 - [x] SPRINT 02
 - [x] SPRINT 03